princekumar2509/multi_page_website/README.md

 ## 📌 Project Overview

-**NovaWeb** is a multi-page website developed as part of a web development project.
+**PixelCraft** is a multi-page website developed as part of a web development project.

 The website contains four main pages: